-SR110-22Massage Therapy Techniques
+SR110-22 Massage Therapy Techniques

 This course covers professional touch, hygiene and sanitation, body mechanics, and Swedish massage techniques, such as effleurage, petrissage, friction, tapotement, and vibration.
 Students completing this course will have had extensive professional and ethical hands-on application of these techniques in classroom and lab sessions.
 Students will also learn the physiological effects of massage on the body.
-The levels of organization of the body and the anatomy, physiology and pathologies of the endocrine system will be covered as well.